 What Might Have Been

-As a fashion buyer, Dana McGarry is a tastemaker, her keen instinct for fashion trends and innovative ideas coupled with a razor sharp business sense.
-But like the elegant and conservative store that employs her, Dana is caught between two eras—between being liked and standing her ground, between playing by the rules and being a maverick.
-Dana is sensitive and beautiful, but what you see is not what you get.
-Behind the cool and attractive facade, Dana is both driven by her need to control yet impeded by her expectation of perfectionism.
-As she competes to replace women at the top of their game, she is challenged by jealous colleagues.
-And when a wealthy love interest wants to open doors and support her ambition, she embraces Coco Chanel’s mantra of “never wanting to weigh more heavily on a man than a bird.”
-As the 1970s women’s movement paves the way, the newly divorced Dana finds a path to the career she wants at the expense of happiness that will have to wait.
+Dana has an ingenue’s charm, but what you see is not what you get.
+Behind the self-effacing facade, Dana is both driven by her desire to succeed yet impeded by her conservative upbringing.
+As she competes to replace imperious women at the top of their game, she must connive a way around them.
+And as she encounters a wealthy love interest who wants to open doors and support her ambition, she embraces Coco Chanel’s mantra of “never wanting to weigh more heavily on a man than a bird.”
+What price is Dana will to pay in her quest for independence?

 What Might Have Been Excerpt